-Stories about the flora and fauna I am observing in Costa Rica from July to September, 2019.
+Stories about the flora and fauna I observed during my first trip to Costa Rica in 2019.

 Frogs, Fabulous Frogs